Elliptic Double Affine Hecke Algebras: Coxeter group actions on abelian varieties

 \begin{proof} The conditions on the morphisms ensure that we can faithfully translate the action into one on a real vector space, taking each morphism to the appropriately signed square root of its degree.
 Conjugating by the diagonal matrix with entries $\sqrt{r_i}$ turns this into the standard reflection representation of the given Coxeter group. \end{proof}

-\begin{cor} For each conjugacy class $C$ of reflections, there is a corresponding elliptic curve $E_C$ equipped with isomorphisms $E_C\cong E_r$, $r\in C$ such that the action of $W$ on the set of compositions $E_C\cong E_r\to A$ and their negatives can be identified with the action of $W$ on the corresponding set of roots, with the compositions $E_C\cong E_r\to A$ corresponding to the positive roots. \end{cor}
+\begin{cor} For each conjugacy class $C$ of reflections, there is a corresponding elliptic curve~$E_C$ equipped with isomorphisms $E_C\cong E_r$, $r\in C$ such that the action of~$W$ on the set of compositions $E_C\cong E_r\to A$ and their negatives can be identified with the action of~$W$ on the corresponding set of roots, with the compositions $E_C\cong E_r\to A$ corresponding to the positive roots. \end{cor}

-\begin{proof} Indeed, for each simple root $\alpha_i$, we may consider the set of compositions $w\circ \iota_i$ for $w\in W$, and find that each such composition has the form $(\beta_{i1},\beta_{i2},\dots,\beta_{in})$ in which either every entry is a nonnegative element of the relevant $\Hom$ space (i.e., corresponding to a nonnegative real number) or every entry is nonpositive.
-If $r = w s_i w^{-1}$, then the image of $1-r$ is $w$ times the image of $1-s_i$, and thus $w\circ \iota_i$ identifies $E_i$ with $E_r$.
-Each $E_r$ is afforded with precisely two such identifications, of which we naturally choose the one corresponding to a positive root.
-We furthermore see that conjugate simple reflections give rise to equivalent systems of identifications of root curves. \end{proof}
+\begin{proof} Indeed, for~each simple root $\alpha_i$, we~may consider the set of compositions $w\circ \iota_i$ for~$w\in W$, and find that each such composition has the form $(\beta_{i1},\beta_{i2},\dots,\beta_{in})$ in which either every entry is a~nonnegative element of the relevant $\Hom$ space (i.e., corresponding to a nonnegative real number) or every entry is nonpositive.
+If $r = w s_i w^{-1}$, then the image of~$1-r$ is $w$ times the image of~$1-s_i$, and thus $w\circ \iota_i$ identifies $E_i$ with~$E_r$.
+Each $E_r$ is afforded with precisely two such identifications, of which we naturally choose the one corresponding to a~positive root.
+We~furthermore see that conjugate simple reflections give rise to equivalent systems of identifications of root curves. \end{proof}

-\begin{cor} Relative to the action of $W$ on $\prod_i E_i$ arising in this way, any two reflections have distinct root curves. \end{cor}
+\begin{cor} Relative to the action of~$W$ on~$\prod_i E_i$ arising in this way, any two reflections have distinct root curves. \end{cor}

-\begin{proof} Assuming WLOG that $W$ is irreducible, we find that each $E_i$ is isogenous to $E_1$ in an essentially canonical way (choose the isogeny of smallest degree among the ``positive'' isogenies), and then see that two root curves agree iff the corresponding maps $E_1\to \prod_i E_i$ correspond to proportional real vectors, making the two reflections agree. \end{proof}
+\begin{proof} Assuming without loss of generality that $W$ is irreducible, we~find that each $E_i$ is isogenous to~$E_1$ in an essentially canonical way (choose the isogeny of smallest degree among the ``positive'' isogenies), and then see that two root curves agree iff the corresponding maps $E_1\to \prod_i E_i$ correspond to proportional real vectors, making the two reflections agree. \end{proof}